rc2dev/pifi-radio/docs/install_tips.md

 ## Serving static resources from your web server

-If you set your web server to reverse proxy PiFi, you may also use it to serve PiFi static assets.
-This possibly brings performance gains.
+If your web server is reverse proxying PiFi, you may also use it to serve PiFi static assets.
+This can bring performance gains.

 On PiFi configuration, set `serve_static` to false.

-On your web server, the exact steps depend on your configuration.
-You will probably need to set the root of the virtual server to PiFi's static assets directory.
+For configuring your web server, please refer to their documentation.
+In a nutshell, you'll make it look for the requested files in PiFi's public directory.
 This is `${PIFI_DIR}/lib/pifi/public`.
-Refer to the next section for tips on how to find your `${PIFI_DIR}` and to the documentation of your web server for details.
+The next section describes how to find `${PIFI_DIR}`.

 ## Finding PiFi directory